mckennapsean/dissertation/content/06-security.md

 ### Evaluation Methodology

-To improve upon the second prototype from [@fig:process]b), a usability study was performed with network analysts and managers from both research and operational organizations using real-time, real-world data from an organizational network.
+To improve upon the second prototype from [@fig:dashboard], a usability study was performed with network analysts and managers from both research and operational organizations using real-time, real-world data from an organizational network.
 The intent of this study was to improve the design and